 My doctor says I need surgery; now what?

 Any surgery that is scheduled ahead of time is considered elective.
-Emergency surgeries are non-elective because their lifesaving nature requires that action be taken immediately.
+Emergency surgeries are non-elective because their lifesaving nature requires that action is taken immediately.

 If your doctor has informed you that you need surgery, your first step is to contact your insurance company to determine what services and providers are covered.
 You should then schedule your pre-operative testing.